json-everything/json-everything-blog/_posts/2024/2024-04-17-better-json-pointer.md

 This post was going to be something else, and somewhat more boring.
 Be glad you're not reading that.

-But instead of blindly forging on, I stopped to consider whether I actually wanted to push out the changes I had made.
+In the midst of updating _JsonPointer.Net_, instead of blindly forging on when metrics looked decent but the code was questionable, I stopped to consider whether I actually wanted to push out the changes I had made.
 In the end, I'm glad I hesitated.

-In this post and probably the couple that follow, I will cover my experience trying to squeeze some more performance out of a simple, immutable type.
+In this post and at least the couple that follow, I will cover my experience trying to squeeze some more performance out of a simple, immutable type.

-## Current state (as it was)
+## In the before times

 The `JsonPointer` class is a typical object-oriented approach to implementing the JSON Pointer specification, RFC 6901.

 Syntactically, a JSON Pointer is nothing more a series of string segments separated by forward slashes.
 All of the pointer segments follow the same rule:  any tildes (`~`) or forward slashes (`/`) need to be escaped; otherwise, just use the string as-is.

-Since all of the segments follow a rule, a class is created to model a segment (`PointerSegment`) and then a another class is created to house a series of them (`JsonPointer`).
+A class is created to model a segment (`PointerSegment`), and then another class is created to house a series of them (`JsonPointer`).
 Easy.

 Tack on some functionality for parsing, evaluation, and maybe some pointer math (combining and building pointers), and you have a full implementation.